Hanrui-Wang/presentations/README.md

-repo for talk and poster files
+repo for talk slides and poster files